cseanburns/systems-librarianship/src/5a-install-wordpress.md

 The next step is to download and extract the WordPress software, which is downloaded as a **tar.gz** file.
-This is very much like a compressed
+This is a compressed archive file, and is very much like a compressed
 **zip** file.
 Although we only download one file, when we extract it with the `tar` command,